SFPC/sfpc.github.io/darkmatters-spring2020.md

 ### What do previous students have to say?

-“Dark Matters was the most influential class for me during my time at SFPC.
-As someone coming from an engineering educational background, the course was one of my first experiences having critical discussions about technology, race, theory, and more in a group setting.
-Dark Matters was rigorous in all of the right ways and it has left a lasting impact on the way I think, research, and write.” *— Bomani Oseni McClendon, Spring ‘19*
+“As someone coming from an engineering educational background, the course was one of my first experiences having critical discussions about technology, race, theory, and more in a group setting.
+Dark Matters was rigorous in all of the right ways and it has left a lasting impact on the way I think, research, and write” *— Bomani Oseni McClendon, Spring ‘19*

 “Taking this class gave me such a vital vocabulary and lens for looking at computing and power.
 American’s carefully chosen readings and the discussions we had were my introduction to talking to others about technology critically.
 I can’t imagine how anyone can consider a computer science education complete without understanding the topics covered in this course.
 A total once-in-a-lifetime experience!” *— Olivia Ross, Fall ‘19*